themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments-2.md

 <blockquote class="blockquote">In most cases, ablation/cauterization surgery will not be effective for long-term management of endometriosis because the tissue remains below the surface.
 In many cases, the inflammation following ablation and cauterization can be another source of pain.
 This is why excision surgery is the gold standard for treatment.
 If a patient is considering surgery, it is important that they ask their surgeon the method for removal.

-<cite><a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer"></a>-Endometriosis Foundation of America</cite>
+<cite><a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">-Endometriosis Foundation of America</a></cite>

 </blockquote>

 While the type of surgery ultimately matters, the skill of the surgeon defines the quality of surgery for patients.
 Unfortunately, a majority of gynecologists are only trained in superficial methods such as cauterization or ablation.
-Due to the lack of knowledgeable providers,  it's estimated that there are only [100-200 excision surgeons](https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist) worldwide for a patient population of 175 million people.
+Due to the lack of knowledgeable providers,  it's estimated that there are only [less than 200 excision surgeons](https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist) worldwide for a patient population of 175 million people.
 Clearly there is a stark lack of support which makes appropriate care even more scarce.
-Excision is commonly not covered by health insurance and is also one of the most expensive options, making it inaccessible for many patients.
+Excision surgery is commonly not covered by health insurance and is also one of the most expensive options, making it inaccessible for many patients.

 <blockquote class="blockquote">Who performs the surgery, how and when is of critical importance, however; excision is a highly advanced surgical technique requiring extensive training.
 Likewise, accuracy in diagnosis and treatment is dependent on the ability of the surgeon to recognize disease in all its different manifestations.
 This means, if the surgeon is not familiar with all signs of endometriosis...then disease will be missed and left behind untreated; surgeons can only see and treat what they recognize.

-<cite><a href="http://centerforendo.com/lapex-laparoscopic-excision-of-endometriosis" target="_blank" rel="noopener noreferrer"></a>-Center for Endometriosis Care</cite>
+<cite><a href="http://centerforendo.com/lapex-laparoscopic-excision-of-endometriosis" target="_blank" rel="noopener noreferrer">-Center for Endometriosis Care</a></cite>

 </blockquote>

 When considering surgery, LAPEX is considered the <a href="http://centerforendo.com/lapex-laparoscopic-excision-of-endometriosis" target="_blank" rel="noopener noreferrer">gold standard of care</a>, or the best available option, for endometriosis.
-The skill and clinical experience of the surgeon is equally important to a patient's outcome and should also be considered before surgery.
+This is based on clinical trails that look at the long term outcomes of LAPEX compared to other treatments.
+As discussed above, the skill and clinical experience of the surgeon is equally important to a patient's outcome and should also be considered before surgery.

 <blockquote class="blockquote">In the medical field, a 'gold standard' treatment for a disease is one that has been proven through validated clinical trials to have the best long-term outcomes and the least complications when compared to other methods of treatment.
 It simply means that there is no better treatment.
 In the case of surgical management for treatment of endometriosis, the gold standard is now complete and total surgical excision of any and all visible implants of endometriosis with wide margins around all endometriosis and removal of all underlying scar tissue.

-<cite><a href="https://womenssurgerycentertn.com/122/endometriosis-surgery" target="_blank" rel="noopener noreferrer"></a>-Women’s Surgery & Aesthetics Center</cite>
+<cite><a href="https://womenssurgerycentertn.com/122/endometriosis-surgery" target="_blank" rel="noopener noreferrer">-Women’s Surgery & Aesthetics Center</a></cite>

 </blockquote>

 **Why Hysterectomy is not a treatment option?**

+Hysterectomy is not a suitable treatment option for endometriosis.
+Since endometriosis is found outside of the reproductive organs, removing the uterus does not remove the disease.
+Since there is no cure for endometriosis, hysterectomy is not a cure.
+Endometriosis can <a href="https://www.ncbi.nlm.nih.gov/pubmed/8127534?fbclid=IwAR1PCTJ0BUkHuiB03sg8QrKMECRCFjofBmpSDSc3ipADCLww5NyuLK2asvA" target="_blank" rel="noopener noreferrer"> remain symptomatic</a> after hysterectomy, with or without estrogen therapy.
+It is recommended that excision be used during castration to remove endometriosis.
 <blockquote class="blockquote">It is a common myth that having a hysterectomy will cure endometriosis.
 There is no cure for endometriosis and a hysterectomy is rarely the best treatment.
 Most endometriosis is located in areas other than the reproductive organs.
 If you simply remove the uterus and do not excise the remaining lesions, the patient will continue to have pain.

-<cite><a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer"></a>-Endometriosis Foundation of America</cite>
+<cite><a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">-Endometriosis Foundation of America</a></cite>

 </blockquote>

-Hysterectomy is not a suitable treatment option for endometriosis.
-Since endometriosis is found outside of the reproductive organs, removing the uterus does not remove the disease.
-Endometriosis can <a href="https://www.ncbi.nlm.nih.gov/pubmed/8127534?fbclid=IwAR1PCTJ0BUkHuiB03sg8QrKMECRCFjofBmpSDSc3ipADCLww5NyuLK2asvA" target="_blank" rel="noopener noreferrer"> remain symptomatic</a> after hysterectomy, with or without estrogen therapy.
-It is recommended that excision be used during castration to remove endometriosis.

 **Finding a Specialist**

 Though endometriosis is a common condition affecting 176 billion people worldwide, there are very few specialists in the medical community.
 It's estimated that there are <a href="https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist" target="_blank" rel="noopener noreferrer">less than 200 excision surgeons</a> in practice worldwide.
 What a stark lack of medical support for an epidemic scaled disease.
 Finding a knowledgable and compassionate provider can be one of the hardest aspects of managing this disease.
 Without proper medical support, the symptoms can become chronic comorbidities that will need their own medical intervention.
 Here are some tools for finding a knowledgable provider near you:

-* <a href="https://www.facebook.com/groups/418136991574617/" target="_blank" rel="noopener noreferrer">Nancy's Nook</a> is a self guided research tool that provides an updated list of excision specialists that have undergone a specific vetting process developed by nurse Nancy Peterson
+* <a href="https://www.facebook.com/groups/418136991574617/" target="_blank" rel="noopener noreferrer">Nancy's Nook</a> is a self guided research tool that provides an updated list of excision specialists that have undergone a specific vetting process developed by nurse and endo activist Nancy Peterson
-* <a href="https://endofendoproject.org/physician-directory/" target="_blank" rel="noopener noreferrer">The American End of Endo Project's</a> physician's directory is a locator tool for excision specialists
+* <a href="https://endofendoproject.org/physician-directory/" target="_blank" rel="noopener noreferrer">The American End of Endo Project</a> has a physician's directory, which is a locator tool for excision specialists
 * <a href="http://endometriosis.org/resources/articles/finding-a-specialist/" target="_blank" rel="noopener noreferrer">Endometriosis.org</a> provides some key points on finding a specialist
-* <a href="http://endowest.net/questions-to-ask-your-doctor/" target="_blank" rel="noopener noreferrer">Endo West: Endo and Pelvic Surgery Center</a> has a list of questions to ask your doctor.
+* <a href="http://endowest.net/questions-to-ask-your-doctor/" target="_blank" rel="noopener noreferrer">Endo West: Endo and Pelvic Surgery Center</a> has a list of questions to ask your doctor
 * <a href="https://www.endofound.org/preparing-to-see-a-doctor" target="_blank" rel="noopener noreferrer">Endometriosis Foundation of America</a> gives advice on seeking a doctor
-* <a href="https://endogirlblog.com/surgeonquestions/" target="_blank" rel="noopener noreferrer">Must Ask Questions for Your Surgeon</a> from Endo Girls Blog can help you screen doctors.
+* <a href="https://endogirlblog.com/surgeonquestions/" target="_blank" rel="noopener noreferrer">Must Ask Questions for Your Surgeon</a> from Endo Girls Blog can help you screen doctors
 * <a href="https://www.npr.org/sections/health-shots/2019/07/19/743248074/do-you-need-that-surgery-how-to-decide-and-how-to-pick-a-surgeon-if-you-do?utm_source=dlvr.it&utm_medium=twitter&fbclid=IwAR0i6SWlxW_fZLKU8UKYcJJkO99k1ULfYxI-2tQzXQiKa-xYL_3WcT6jqkI" target="_blank" rel="noopener noreferrer">Do You Need That Surgery?
 How to Decide, and How to Pick a Surgeon if You Do</a> is a helpful NPR article about navigating surgery.
-* <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">Center for Endometriosis Care</a> is among the very first endometriosis specialty centers of expertise, founded by a surgical pioneer and leading excision surgeon, Dr. Robert Albee and is located in Atlanta, GA.
+* <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">Center for Endometriosis Care</a> is among the very first endometriosis specialty centers of expertise, founded by a surgical pioneer and excision surgeon, Dr. Robert Albee
-* <a href="http://centerforendo.com/collaboratives" target="_blank" rel="noopener noreferrer">Center for Endometriosis Care's Collaboratives List</a>
 * <a href="http://centerforendo.com/drqanda?fbclid=IwAR0Jt5mela3dHpBHkkXn9t6v_MTtZvFOPE9Wel_uA4D7ELZO0fwrHOBq9Jc" target="_blank" rel="noopener noreferrer">What to Ask When Choosing A Doctor for Your Endo Care</a>
-* <a href="https://www.vitalhealth.com/" target="_blank" rel="noopener noreferrer">Dr. Andrew Cook, MD</a> is a trusted endometriosis and excision specialist located in California and Colorado.
+* <a href="https://www.vitalhealth.com/" target="_blank" rel="noopener noreferrer">Dr. Andrew Cook, MD</a> is a trusted endometriosis excision specialist located in California and Colorado
-* <a href="https://www.facebook.com/EndometriosisSurgeon/" target="_blank" rel="noopener noreferrer">Dr. Andrea Vidali, MD</a> is a trusted endometriosis and excision specialist located in New York.
+* <a href="https://www.facebook.com/EndometriosisSurgeon/" target="_blank" rel="noopener noreferrer">Dr. Andrea Vidali, MD</a> is a trusted endometriosis excision specialist located in New York
-* <a href="https://endoinvisible.org/funds-for-excision/" target="_blank" rel="noopener noreferrer">Funds for Excision Surgery</a> Endo InVisible's mission is threefold: raise the profile of, educate the world about, and help fund surgery for endometriosis.
+* <a href="https://endoinvisible.org/funds-for-excision/" target="_blank" rel="noopener noreferrer">Funds for Excision Surgery</a> Endo InVisible's mission is threefold: raise the profile of, educate the world about, and help fund surgery for endometriosis

 <h3>Hormonal Medications and Oral Contraceptives</h3>